• RV Parks & Campgrounds

 Gazing at a starry sky.
 Pixaby A lone figure looks up an a starry sky.

 Put a stop to video streaming and turn to a different show: the night sky.
 From the right vantage point, campers can see endless spectacles of constellations, clusters and planets.
 Take in views of the Big Dipper from the Texas prairie or marvel at the Milky Way Galaxy from eastern Nevada.
-Embark on a stargazing camping trip to see the galaxy (and beyond) without leaving the ground at the following places:
+Embark on a stargazing camping trip to see the galaxy (and beyond) without leaving the ground at the following places.
+But first, some stargazing camping basics:

 Milky Way rises over a rugged rock formation